← Back to Blog

 In traditional supervision, you present cases and receive feedback from someone with more experience.
 In a consultation group, colleagues share clinical challenges and brainstorm together.
 Both are valuable — but both keep the focus outside the room, on clients and clinical situations that aren't present.

 A training group turns the lens inward.
 You don't just talk about your countertransference — you experience it, in real time, with real people.
-You don't just discuss relational dynamics — you live them, and then you study what happened.
+You don't just discuss relational dynamics — you live them, and then you study what happens.

 Who Are Training Groups For?